Link Studies

 3. Preview study: before launching the study, the Preview Study feature allows you to share the study with colleagues.
 No responses will be recorded from the preview study.

-4. Click Launch Survey/Prototype Test to generate a link to the study that you may use to send to respondents.
+4. Click Launch Survey to generate a link to the study that you may use to send to respondents.

 After launching the study, in the Summary tab, you can retrieve the link at any time by clicking Share Study near the top of the page.